chromatix-team/chromatix/docs/parallelism.md

 ## Explicit parallelization

 A common style of parallelism is across a batch dimension.
-Chromatix already describes ``Field`` objects with a batch dimension, such that they have a shape `[B H W C]`.
+Chromatix already describes ``Field`` objects with arbitrary batch dimensions, such that they have a shape `(B...
+H W C)`.
 This means that across a single device, any computations across the batch (`B`) and channel (`C`) dimensions are already performed in parallel.
 It is possible to parallelize additional dimensions using `jax.vmap` on a single device.
 For example, we can look at the widefield PSF example from the README (but adjusted so that the workload is large enough to observe some benefit from parallelization).
-Here is the single device version:
+Here is the single device
+version:

 ```python
 from chromatix.elements import ObjectivePointSource, PhaseMask, FFLens